immuni-app/immuni-documentation/Technology Description.md

 - The building environment must be exactly the same (e.g., Android Studio, Gradle version, and plugins version)
 - The _resources.arsc_ file can be different across builds of the same commit due to a known [issue](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=901956) regarding file ordering
 - Production builds are signed with certificates that are kept secret, for security reasons
-- The Android App bundle format generates different APKs for different devices and device configurations, while also introducing some bundletool-specific files that are different for each build (e.g., _META-INF/BNDLTOOL.SF_ and _META-INF/BNDLTOOL.RSA_)
 - The _AndroidManifest.xml_ file of production builds could be slightly different from that of independent builds made from the same commit, due to changes performed by Google Play during app publishing

 However, some of these limitations can be addressed:

-- APKs can be compared with a [Python script](https://github.com/DrKLO/Telegram/blob/master/apkdiff.py) maintained by Telegram as part of their effort on reproducible builds, or with tools such as [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer)
+- APKs can be compared with a [Python script](https://github.com/DrKLO/Telegram/blob/master/apkdiff.py) maintained by Telegram as part of their effort on reproducible builds, or with tools such as [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer).
-- The APK signature does not modify existing files inside the APK, but only adds three new files which can be skipped during the comparison (_META-INF/MANIFEST.MF, META-INF/CERT.RSA,_ and _META-INF/CERT.SF_)
+- The APK signature does not modify existing files inside the APK, but only adds three new files which can be skipped during the comparison (_META-INF/MANIFEST.MF, META-INF/CERT.RSA,_ and _META-INF/CERT.SF_).
-- Device-specific APKs can be generated from the published Android App bundle using [bundletool](https://developer.android.com/studio/command-line/bundletool)
+- Device-specific APKs can be generated from the published Android App bundle using [bundletool](https://developer.android.com/studio/command-line/bundletool), the underlying tool used by Gradle, Android Studio, and Google Play to create and deploy app bundles.
+It should be noted that APKs generated this way may include bundletool-specific files that can differ between builds (e.g., _META-INF/BNDLTOOL.SF_ and _META-INF/BNDLTOOL.RSA_) and that may not be present in the production device-specific APKs obtained from Google Play.
+If present, these files can be safely skipped during the comparison.

 To increase transparency, the code is neither shrunk nor obfuscated, making it easier for security experts to decompile the bytecode and compare it with the published source code.

-At present, we have managed to successfully match different builds of the same commit but for a few files.
+At present, we have managed to match different builds of the same commit successfully, but for a few files.
 However, we recognise that more work needs to be done to achieve a complete solution, and we are eager to collaborate with experts in relevant fields to improve the process.

 ## Backend Services